-Sewage PE > 5000 plus potential environmental impact on WFD, bathing water pumping and shellfish and SSSI water bodies Potential EA CAT 1 and 2 pollutions stations or NRW Cat Major and Significant. or Impact 30 or more properties through flooding.
-The state of the s We review the critical asset list on an annual basis and assets will be added/removed if they fit the criteria.
+Sewage pumping PE > 5000 plus potential environmental impact on WFD, bathing water and stations shellfish and SSSI water bodies Potential EA CAT 1 and 2 pollutions or NRW Cat Major and Significant. or Impact 30 or more properties through flooding. production of the control of the con We review the critical asset list on an annual basis and assets will be added/removed if they fit the criteria.
 Each critical asset is assessed for its resilience against a scorecard.
 Wastewater treatment works and sewage pumping stations are scored against the eight criteria below: Category Criteria Summary SEMD 100% - Site must be compliant with all advice notes and Water UK Standard for Security Arrangement for Operational Assets (SSAOA).
 0% is applied if the site fails to meet any of these criteria.
 Flood 100% - Located within Natural Resources Wales (NRW) or Environment Agency (EA) identified flood zones or the site is within a flood zone but is protected to above a 1 in 200 year flood event.
 0% if the site is located within NRW or EA identified flood zones and is not protected to 1 in 200 year flood event.
-Coastal erosion 100% - Not within an identified coastal erosion zone or is within an erosion zone but is adequately protected.
-0% is applied if the site is within a coastal erosion zone and is not adequately protected from coastal erosion.
+Coastal erosion 100% - Not within an identified coastal erosion zone or is within an erosion zone but is adequately protected.0% is applied if the site is within a coastal erosion zone and is not adequately protected from coastal erosion.
 Power 100% - Two independent power supplies or has one power supply and backup generator to maintain supply to complete site.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works that can be maintained with loss of main power supply.
+A reduction in % score is applied on a sliding scale, dependent on the amount of works that can be maintained with loss of main power supply.
 Control 100% - Site can maintain operation with loss of remote control system.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works that can still operate with loss of remote control system.
+A reduction in % score is applied on a sliding scale, dependent on the amount of works that can still operate with loss of remote control system.
 Treatment 100% - Site can lose any individual part of the treatment process and still maintain compliance with its outputs.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works that can still operate.
+A reduction in % score is applied on a sliding scale, dependent on the amount of works that can still operate.
 Failure 100% - Site output can be completely replaced by an alternative site.
-A reduction in % score is applied on a sliding scale, dependant on the amount of works output that can be met by an alternative source.
-Access 100% - Access by normal vehicle in all conditions A reduction in % score is applied on a sliding scale, dependant on vehicle required and or conditions when access cannot be achieved.
+A reduction in % score is applied on a sliding scale, dependent on the of works output that can be met by an alternative source.